aneenajohn/e-commerce-app-with-backend/README.md

  * Add to cart button
  * Add to wishlist option
  * Filter by
+      - Language
       - Stock Availability
       - Fast Delivery Option
+ * Sort by
       - Price (high to low and low to high)
  * Option to clear all filters

 ## 2) Cart Page
   * Increase / Decrease the quantity
   * Remove from cart
   * List of cart items
-  * Total cost of all the cart items
+  * Total Bill amount of all the cart items

 ## 3) Wishlist page
    * List of all wishlist products
    * Remove from wishlist

+## 4) Payment
+  * All modes of payment can be done, via Razorpay payment gateway

+## 5) User Authentication
+  * User authentication made with bcrypt and JWT
+  * Login peristance by localStorage
+  * Only authenticated users will be allowed to access to cart / wishlist

 ## Next Version would have:
 ### 1) Product Listing Page
  * Option to search products
- * Filter by
-     - Language
-     - Price range
-     - Rating

-### 2) Cart Page
-  * Move to wishlist from cart -> Done

-### 3) Wishlist page
+### 2) Wishlist page
-  * Move to cart from wishlist
+  * Move a product to cart from wishlist

-### 4) User Authentication
-  * Login Page to autheticate users
-  * Only authenticated users will be allowed to add to cart / add to wishlist

-### 5) Home Page
-  * A beautiful home page 😉 to let users know about the app on first look.